wfigueiredo/SecretsManagerFacadeLib/README.md

 **3. Retrieve the desired credentials**

+### For AwsCredentials ###
 ```
 var awsCredentials = _credentialsFacade.GetCredentials();
 ```

-Of course: you have to store the credentials in Aws Secrets Manager in a Json format, for example:
+Of course: you have to store the credentials in Aws Secrets Manager using a Json format, for example:

 ```
 {